Our Mission & Practice History

 Pacific Urology was formed in 1995 when six urologists in solo practice joined together to form a group practice.

-“It had become obvious to us at the time that it was becoming impossible to remain in solo practice due to the changing healthcare environment,” says Dr. Stephen Taylor, one of the founding physicians still with the practice.
+“It had become obvious to us at the time that it was becoming impossible to remain in solo practice due to the changing healthcare environment,” says Dr. Stephen Taylor, one of the founding physicians who retired in 2020.
 “By forming Pacific Urology, we would be able to obtain and maintain all the latest technological innovations, and by working together we would share our knowledge and experience, resulting in continuous quality improvements.
 This has translated into improved outcomes for our patients.”

 The group’s original mission statement was to provide “university quality of care” in a private practice setting, right in the patients’ community – in other words, to deliver urological treatments as good as those available in the leading university hospitals, eliminating the requirement of patients to travel to such a facility.
 In fact, the physicians at Pacific Urology began performing robotic surgery utilizing the da Vinci robot in 2002, long before the universities in the Bay Area.